HNLMS Amsterdam (A836): Design and description

 Amsterdam is a replenishment oiler that was designed to replace the ageing HNLMS Poolster.
-The result of a joint effort between the Nevesbu and E.N.
+The result of a joint effort between the Nevesbu and Spanish E.N.
 Bazàn (later IZAR, then Navantia) design bureaus, the vessel was one of three ordered; two by the Netherlands and one (Patiño) by Spain to a modified design.
-The Netherlands's planned second vessel was cancelled.
+The second vessel planned by the Netherlands was cancelled.
 Amsterdam measures 165.84 m long and 156.00 m at the waterline with a maximum beam of 23.70 m and 22.00 m at the waterline and a draught of 8.00 m.
 The ship has a displacement of 17040 t fully loaded.
 Amsterdam was constructed to merchant ship standards with military nuclear, biological and chemical damage control.

 Amsterdam is propelled by a single five-bladed 5.7 m-diameter LIPS controllable pitch propeller powered by two IZAR/Burmeister & Wain V16V 40/45 diesel engines creating 26240 shp.
 This gives the ship a maximum speed of 21 kn with a sustained speed of 20 kn.
 The vessel has a range of 13440 nmi at 20 knots and can stay at sea for 30 days.
 Amsterdam is equipped with four 1000 kW IZAR/Burmeister & Wain generators for power generation.
 The ship has a complement of 23 officers and 137 enlisted with an additional 70 spare berths.
 The aviation complement of 24 is included in the overall number.
 The vessel was designed with up to 20% of its crew be female.

 The ship was initially armed with two Oerlikon 20 mm cannon and one Signaal Goalkeeper 30 mm close-in weapon system (CIWS).
-The 20 mm cannon were later removed and replaced two single-mounted 12.7 mm Browning M2 machine guns.
+The 20 mm cannon were later removed and replaced six single-mounted 12.7 mm Browning M2 and two MAG 7.62mm machine guns.
 Amsterdam also mounts four Mark 36 SRBOC chaff decoy launchers and a Nixie towed torpedo decoy system.
 The replenishment oiler mounts Ferranti AWARE-4 ESM radar warning and two Kelvin Hughes surface search and helicopter control radars.
 The ship was capable of operating three Westland Lynx or two AgustaWestland AW101/Westland Sea King/NHIndustries NH90 helicopters from its flight deck in Dutch service.